mimir-org/documents/docs/Mimir/status.md

 ## Summary

-- Mimir frontend is in a transitional state.
+- Mimir client is in a transitional state.
 Where a lot of vital app components have not been re-implemented, re-connected or are partially working:
     - Admin module.